 Frequently Asked Questions

 No, these two are very different spice mixes.
-While sambar powder is used to make South Indian lentil stew, curry powder is not traditionally used in Indian cooking.
+While sambar powder makes South Indian lentil stew, curry powder is not traditionally used in Indian cooking.
 It is a British invention to imitate the Indian flavors in their curries.

-Sambar powder is made using lentils, dry red chilies, curry leaves, and whole spices while there are no lentils and curry leaves used to make curry powder.
+Sambar powder uses lentils, dry red chilies, curry leaves, and whole spices, while no lentils and curry leaves are used to make curry powder.

-Sambar powder is made using chana dal (Bengal gram) and urad dal (skinned black lentils) while rasam powder is made using chana dal (Bengal gram) and toor dal (pigeon peas lentils).
-The quantity of black peppercorns is more in rasam powder as compared to sambar podi.
+Sambar powder is made using chana dal (Bengal gram) and urad dal (skinned black lentils), while rasam powder is made using chana dal (Bengal gram) and toor dal (pigeon peas lentils).
+There are more black peppercorns in rasam powder than sambar podi.

 Yes, you can.
-Just skip adding it to the recipe and follow the rest of the recipe.
+Just skip adding it to the recipe and follow the rest.

 There could be two reasons for it to turn bitter